 ♡ Why You Will Love These Cinnamon Toast Crunch Donuts

-- Simple flavor.
+- Flavor.
 The flavor is lovely.
-It kind of reminds me of a crumb donut that you would get at a donut shop.
+It reminds me of a crumb donut that you would get at a donut shop.

 - Amazing texture.
 These donuts are so soft and fluffy.
-In fact, they stay soft for 3 days!
-The key is to refrain from using too much flour in the dough and to use dry milk powder.
+In fact, they stay soft for up to 3 days!
+The key is to refrain from adding too much flour in the dough and to use dry milk powder.
 I use it in nearly all my sweet yeast and brioche doughs.

 - Versatile.
 The great thing is, if you're not a fan of cinnamon toast crunch cereal, you can swap it out for your favorite cereal.